 The next item I got was another cup.
 I spotted this in a museum shop, at the Wallace Collection (I’ll share details about the museum on my lifestyle blog, not sure when though).
 It’s a Libby Ballard Ceramics cup, made of stoneware.

 On my last day in London, well, near London to be more precise, I went to St. Albans.
-I wanted to see the cathedral and to go to the one of the oldest pubs in England, see my review of Ye Olde Fighting Cocks on my lifestyle blog.
+I wanted to see the cathedral and to go to the one of the oldest pubs in England, Ye Olde Fighting Cocks on my lifestyle blog.
 While in St. Albans, I discovered a lovely antique shop, so I had a look around and got a few more items.

 The first thing that caught my eyes was this set of Colclough china.
 I wasn’t sure if I should get it because it is made of bone china and that is something I don’t usually buy.
 As a vegetarian, I avoid animal-derived ingredients that were produced by the killing of the animal and bones are well… obvious how they are sourced.